okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/terraform-manage-end-user-experience/main/index.md

 There are two main customization resources in the Okta Terraform provider:

 * **Brand**: Some settings and defaults for a custom brand.
 Each brand is associated with a custom domain.
-See the [Brands concept article](/docs/concepts/brands/) for general information on brands.
-See [Manage custom domains with Terraform](/docs/guides/terraform-mange-multiple-domains/) for information on creating a custom domain.
+For general brand information, see the [Brands concept article](/docs/concepts/brands/).
+For information on creating a custom domain, see [Manage custom domains with Terraform](/docs/guides/terraform-manage-multiple-domains/).

 * **Theme:** Settings that change the appearance of the user sign-in widget, such as the logo, background image, colors, and how to apply the colors.
 Each brand has exactly one theme, which is created when Okta creates the brand resource.

 The instructions for using with these resources in Terraform differ if your org type supports multibrand customization.

-* Okta recommends [creating custom domains](/docs/guides/terraform-mange-multiple-domains/main/#create-a-custom-domain-resource) first, and then [new brand resources](#create-a-new-brand-requires-multibrand-customization) if your organization supports multibrand customization.
+* Okta recommends [creating custom domains](/docs/guides/terraform-manage-multiple-domains/main/#create-a-custom-domain-resource) first, and then [new brand resources](#create-a-new-brand-requires-multibrand-customization) if your organization supports multibrand customization.
 However, you can modify the default brand to support app integrations that don't use a custom domain.

 * You must modify the default brand if your org doesn't support multibrand customization.

 #### Create a new brand (requires multibrand customization)

-1. Create new custom domains as described in [Manage custom domains with Terraform](/docs/guides/terraform-mange-multiple-domains).
+1. Create new custom domains as described in [Manage custom domains with Terraform](/docs/guides/terraform-manage-multiple-domains).

 1. Create a brand resource, for example: